 Although you may hear a train horn, there are many reasons train crews (locomotive engineers and conductors) may sound the horn.
 If you can see the tracks, from your vantage point you may not perceive a danger, however please note the train crew's view is completely different from yours.

-If you believe you have heard a possible violation, please report it by selecting the link below.
+If you believe you have heard a possible violation, please report it by completing the Train Horn Complaint Form.